Anchorage’s municipal beetle-kill spruce removal team wrapped up work for the season last week.

 The Anchorage Assembly carved out $4.5 million in CARES Act money for the program. $3 million has been spent so far on tree removal, trail restoration and other pre-approved Parks & Recreation projects.
 The rest is going to fund more jobs this year, according to department director Josh Durand.

-80-90% of each project’s cost is used to pay employees, he says.
+80-90% of each project’s cost is used to pay employees, he said.
 Between three trail projects and the tree removal team, the city hired about 40 people for two to four months of work.
 Some money also went to contracts with existing tree removal companies.

 “I think an important thing to recognize is, not only is this funding getting people back to work, and people have a viable income for a period of time, but it’s also helping us meet the higher demand of outdoor use and safety,” Durand said.